Find Trade Colleges

 Read full report on Dental Support Services at Weber State University

-A rank of #4 on this year’s list means Utah Valley University is a great place for dental support services students working on their bachelor’s degree.
+Out of the 8 schools in the Rocky Mountains Region that were part of this year’s ranking, Utah Valley University landed the # 4 spot on the list.
 UVU is a very large public school located in the city of Orem.

 After completing their Bachelor's Degree, dental support graduates from UVU carry an average student debt load of $13,940.